StratOS-Linux/repo/README.md

 - Copy the newly generated token and add it as the `GITHUB_TOKEN` environment variable following [these](https://www.gitpod.io/blog/securely-manage-development-secrets-with-doppler-and-gitpod#automating-doppler-secrets-injection-on-gitpod) instructions.
 - Open https://gitpod.io/#https://github.com/username/StratOS-repo.
 Replace `username` with your actual GitHub username.
 - Gitpod will start building the packages automatically.
 You can interrupt it via `Ctrl-c` and modify the repo (add/modify packages).
-- Edit build.sh (line 143) to reflect your remote.
+- [Edit build.sh](https://github.com/StratOS-Linux/StratOS-repo/blob/main/build.sh#L161) to reflect your remote.
 - Add the new packages to the list in `build.sh` and simply run `docker-compose down && docker-compose up` in the integrated terminal.
 If you'd set `GITHUB_TOKEN` correctly, it should push to your fork, from where you can send us a PR.